Balıkesir Koca Seyit Airport

 Balıkesir Koca Seyit Airport (IATA: EDO, ICAO: LTFD), previously known as Balıkesir Edremit Körfez Airport, is an airport located south of Edremit in the Balıkesir Province of Turkey.
 The airport's name was changed to Balıkesir Koca Seyit Airport in July 2012 by the Turkish Government.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Balıkesir Edremit Airport: